 The Lime Tree breakfast was one of the best – great selection.
 Closely followed by the lovely Pennyland House B&B in Thurso which was a slightly healthier breakfast – much needed at the end of a trip of big breakfasts!

-Best Things to do in the Scottish Highlands – Check out the wildlife!
+Scotland Highlands Tour Guide – Check out the wildlife!

 I never would have expected wildlife to be a key attraction when it came to the Scottish Highlands.
 It’s not exactly a place you associate with safaris.
 But I got to see quite a range of deer and some pretty spectacular goats!
 Plus some very strategically placed highland cows and sheep for photo opportunities in great light.
 This is yet another reason to have your own car for the trip.
 My best deer shots were when I pulled over to fill up the car – you seldom get your best shots in the car park of petrol station!

 Around Ullapool and further south there are lots of boat trips on offer.
 I think we managed to get on the first one of the season.
 It was cold but we did see quite a few seals and a lot of bird life.

 ScotlandHighlands Tour Guide – Visit a castle or three

 Gosh do the scots do a scenic castle well!!!
 Dark, moody, mysterious – these attractions are amazing!
 Eilean Donan was a major highlight on the way to and then the way back from the Isle of Skye.
 It juts out into the loch from a very cute bridge and is worth a brief explore.
 It is most stunning from a distance.

 Naturally, most of these castles are not too far from towns where you can stay as they are fab tourist attractions.
 As a result, I would recommend visiting them twice for photography – shoot them on the way into town and then on the way out.
 The Scottish weather changes so dramatically you can get completely different shots – and of course, you double your chances of getting some decent weather for a nice pic!